Hi everyone.

 Although "X.O.TRIANGLE.SQUARE" refers to the buttons on a Sony PlayStation

-controller, the shapes themselves are the most basic abstract
+video game controller, the shapes themselves are the most basic abstract

 forms used in the past and present as building blocks for creative,